oreillyp/abx-survey/README.md

 7. Preview your survey.
 As of 2017, HITs created via Amazon's `boto3` SDK are not viewable within the MTurk web interface.
 To access and manage your HITs within a GUI, simply download [this file](https://raw.githubusercontent.com/jtjacques/mturk-manage/master/mturk-manage.html) from the [MTurk-Manage](https://github.com/jtjacques/mturk-manage) repository and open it in any browser (you will have to provide the user credentials from your `.csv` file).

-Regardless of whether you launch a survey in sandbox mode or MTurk proper, the script will produce and save the following files to `output/`:
+Regardless of whether you launch a survey in sandbox mode or MTurk proper, the script will produce the following output:
-  * the XML questionnaire for each survey form
+  * the XML questionnaire for each survey form will be saved to `output/`
-  * any 'dummy' audio generated for the survey
+  * any 'dummy' audio generated for the survey will be saved to `audio_dir`
-  * a list of dictionaries, each holding the contents of a survey form, will be pickled and saved as `forms.pkl`
+  * a list of dictionaries, each holding the contents of a survey form, will be pickled and saved as `forms.pkl` in `output/`
+  * all audio used in the survey will be uploaded to the S3 bucket with obfuscated filenames

 ## Configuration